 But if sugar is so simple, why are Twinkie packages so hard to read?
 Why are snacks, desserts, condiments, and TV dinners stuffed with so many sweetening agents?
 For that matter, why do those health-store, honey-sweetened cookies have that thin, slightly tinny taste that sugary cookies lack?

 The answer, of course, is that sugars come in many varieties.
 The variations are minute—look at a molecular diagram and you'd be hard pressed to pick one from another—but they impart stark differences in taste and cooking behavior.
-That's why we need just the right combination to get that Twinkie to taste right.
+That's why we need just the right combination to get that